 Transmitting information over the internet is generally not completely secure, and we can’t always guarantee the security of your data.
 Where possible, we have procedures and security features in place to try and keep your data secure once we receive it, but any data you transmit is at your own risk.

-The types of data we will collect are:
+The types of data we may collect are:

 Non-personal information, such as IP address (the location of the computer on the internet), pages accessed, and files downloaded.
 This will help us to determine how many people use our sites, how often you visit, and which pages you like the most.
 This information does not tell us anything about you as an individual, such as where you live.